-Hell or High Water follows two brothers, Foster and Pine, as they crusade through West Texas with a carefully crafted bank robbing system.
-Tepid on their trail are the Texas Rangers, Bridges and Birmingham.
-The film falls victim to a few western clichés, the robin hood story and the soon-to-be retired Ranger on board for one last hurrah, however the story has some unexpected turns and is nimble and poignant in terms of lower class society.
+Hell or High Water follows two brothers, Tanner and Toby, as they crusade through West Texas with a carefully crafted bank robbing system.
+The brothers are played by Chris Pine and Ben Foster.
+Tepid on their trail are the Texas Rangers, Marcus and Alberto.
+Played by Jeff Bridges and Gil Birmingham, respectively.
+The film falls victim to a few western clichés, the robin hood story and the soon-to-be retired Ranger on board for one last hurrah, however the story has some unexpected turns.
+It is nimble and poignant in terms of how it portrays lower class society.
 The film touches on several relevant themes to the current social climate, including: the banking system, race, greed, and the effects all of these have on the working class.

 The bank robbing brothers are driven by a specific goal.
 This is not a typical bank robbing story where the purpose of the theft is to feel alive or driven by greed.
 The theft itself is just a means to an end, a specific end that is aimed to stick it to the bank in more ways than one.